-Does the image above reflect some of what you see when you look around your office or work space?
+Does the image above reflect some of what you see when you look around your office or workspace?

 A cluttered desk can be a distraction, whether you are working from home or in an office setting.
-Research has proven that clutter and disorganization affects your creativity and productivity.
+Research has proven that clutter and disorganization affect your creativity and productivity.
 So, unless you count yourself among the few individuals who claim they feel more creative when working in a messy environment, it's time to take action!

 Create systems and routines that will keep your office space organized

 1. Begin by sorting through the piles of papers and office supplies.
 Discard/shred/recycle anything you no longer need or use and create categories, grouping like items together.
 Look around and determine what you truly need.
 Chances are you won't need 3 coffee mugs filled with pens, markers, and pencils.
 Think of your desk as prime real estate!
 Only items crucial to your workday should live here.